Illinois Solar Incentive

 Illinois Shines RECs Program

 Get paid for the solar energy your panels produce.
-Receive $7,507$8,541+ as a lump sum within ~18 months of installation — the single most valuable solar incentive in Illinois.
+Receive $7,963$9,140+ as — 50% in the first year, then quarterly payments over 6 years.
+The single most valuable solar incentive in Illinois.

 Find Out Your Estimated REC Value — Free Quote